SpongeBob's Big Birthday Blowout: Plot

 In Encino, California, Patchy the Pirate attempts to get to Bikini Bottom to give SpongeBob SquarePants his birthday present.
 Down in Bikini Bottom, Sandy Cheeks gathers Patrick Star, Old Man Walker, Mr. Krabs, Mrs. Puff, Bubble Bass, and Plankton to orchestrate a plan to get SpongeBob's house keys and decorate his house, starting with Patrick.
-Patrick sends SpongeBob to a bus going to the surface, with help landing by the French Narrator.
+Patrick and SpongeBob board a tour bus going to the surface, with help landing by the French Narrator.

 At SpongeBob's house, an argument occurs about the Birthday theme.
 Sandy gives everyone (now joined by Squidward Tentacles) a decision to divide the themes.
 The party goes through full swing, but chaos ensues and the house starts falling apart.
-Arriving at the Trusty Slab on the surface, SpongeBob notices that a customer, the cashier Manward, the owner Mr. Slabs and the Fry cook JimBob appear as respective human counterparts to Patrick, Squidward, Mr. Krabs and himself.
-A lady mistakes the tour bus for an aquarium, and puts it on a shelf in a fish store.
+Meanwhile, on the surface, the tour bus encounters many strange sights and unexpected obstacles, including a bean-themed event at the beach, a dog playing fetch at a park, an office filled with employees in gorilla masks, a restaurant called the Trusty Slab (based on Bikini Bottom's own Krusty Krab) with human counterparts of the show's main cast played by their voice actors, and a fish store that the bus is mistakenly placed in.

-Patrick pushes the tour bus to the other side, escaping with the other fish.
-In Bikini Bottom, SpongeBob discovers his destroyed house and thanks everyone for celebrating his birthday, when a Box falls out of the sky.
-The Box is revealed to be Patchy's head, congratulating SpongeBob, leading SpongeBob's friends to sing a birthday song reminiscent of the opening theme with different celebrities congratulating him.
+Patrick pushes the tour bus to the other side, escaping with the other fish, and the group is able to return to the ocean.
+In Bikini Bottom, SpongeBob discovers his destroyed house and thanks everyone for celebrating his birthday, when a box falls out of the sky.
+The box is revealed to be Patchy's head, congratulating SpongeBob, leading SpongeBob's friends to sing a birthday song reminiscent of the opening theme with different celebrities congratulating him.
 As the song finishes, Patrick asks SpongeBob how old he is, just to be interrupted by static.
+The episode ends by showing a dedication card reading "Thank you, Steve Hillenburg."